COVID-19 Patient Update

 The current outbreak of coronavirus is a new strain of flu, first detected in human patients in Wuhan, China in December 2019.
 The virus manifests with typical flu like symptoms including fever, cough, sore throat, shortness of breath and general breathing difficulties.
 Other symptoms may include runny nose, headache and fatigue.
 Some people infected with coronavirus may only experience mild symptoms and recover quickly while others may become very ill.
 This link provides useful information on the nature of coronavirus. https://www.dhhs.vic.gov.au/coronavirus

 Many Australians of all ages have been diagnosed with coronavirus to date.
 Indications are that the elderly (over 65 years) and people with pre-existing medical conditions such as heart and lung disease are more at risk of experiencing severe symptoms.

 As this is a new virus there is limited evidence on the impact this disease has on pregnancy and unborn children.
 It is expected most pregnant women will experience only mild or moderate cold/flu like symptoms and we do not believe that pregnant women are more susceptible to the virus.
 The Royal Australian and New Zealand College of Obstetricians and Gynaecologists updates their FAQs relating to Covid-19 and pregnancy here: https://ranzcog.edu.au/statements-guidelines/covid-19-statement/information-for-pregnant-women

 The Fertility Society of Australia recommends that individuals seeking to become pregnant naturally or by way of Assisted Reproductive Technology (IVF) should avoid non-essential travel to known areas of infection and avoid contact with individuals who may have become infected or have travelled to or from an area that is known to be of high risk.

-We recommend that our patients avoid non-essential travel, where possible, especially our pregnant ladies.
+We recommend that our patients; especially our pregnant ladies; avoid non-essential travel, where possible.